-2 Creating programs to install via the package In the package created, create as many programs as needed, by operating system version (32 bits or 64 bits), for example, or by agent group.
-To create a new program: 1.
-Right-click on the package and select Create program .
-2. Select the parameter as indicated in step 1.
-3 Deploying programs on workstations 1.
-Right-click on each program created in the package, and select Deploy .
-2. Select the Collection in which you intend to deploy the agent.
-3. Specify a deployment Scheduling .
-4. In Notification settings, select Allow users to run the program independently of assignments.
-5. In Deployment options , select Run program from distribution point .
-4 Monitoring and finalizing the deployment 1.
-In Monitoring > Overview, click on Deployments.
-2. Select an ongoing deployment to view its progress.
-3. You can select Run summarization to force the workstations to synchronize with MECM.
-4. As soon as the agent is installed on the workstations, the icon appears in the Windows status bar, indicating that the installation is not complete.
-5. Restart the workstations.
-The icon indicates that the agent is now fully functional.
+- Deploying programs 1.
+Right-click on each program created in the package, and select Deploy. - 2.
+Select the Collection in which you intend to deploy the agent. - 3.
+Specify a deployment Scheduling. - 4.
+In Notification settings, select Allow users to run the program independently of assignments. - 5.
+In Deployment options, select Run program from distribution point.

+4 Monitoring and finalizing the deployment

+- 1. In Monitoring > Overview, click on Deployments. - 2.
+Select an ongoing deployment to view its progress. - You can select Run summarization to force the workstations to synchronize with MECM. - 4.
+As soon as the agent is installed on the workstations, the icon appears in the Windows status bar, indicating that the installation is not complete. - 5.
+Restart the workstations.
+The icon windicates that the agent is now fully functional.

-You can also add the following options to the command $AgentSetup_xxx.exe$:
+You can also add the following options to the command AgentSetup xxx.exe:

-/silent or /s To make the installation transparent for the user of the workstation /installdir To copy the agent's installation files (binary and resource files) into a folder other than %SYSTEMDRIVE%\Program Files .
-This path must be different from the one for the agent's data files. /datadir To copy the agent's data files (logs, policies, scripts, etc.) into a folder other than \(\%SYSTEMDRIVE\%\ProgramData\).
+/silent or /s To make the installation transparent for the user of the workstation /installdir To copy the agent's installation files (binary and resource files) into a folder other than SYSTEMDRIVE%\Program Files .
+This path must be different from the one for the agent's data files. /datadir To copy the agent's data files (logs, policies, scripts, etc.) into a folder other than %SYSTEMDRIVE%\ProgramData .
 This path must be different from the one for the agent's installation files. /log <path></path> To specify the path of the agent's installation log file. /newagentid To delete data regarding the agent's communication with the agent handler: unique ID, certificates used internally, as well as the ID and private data used in challenges.
 The agent retrieves new data the next time it connects to the agent handler.
 It would be helpful to assign new communication data if the agent is on a duplicated virtual machine, or if you are installing the agent on a workstation created from a master.